Innocent Spouse Relief or Injured Spouse Allocation

 - Due to the circumstances, it would be unfair to hold you liable for the unpaid taxes.

-If you do not meet all of the requirements listed above for classic Innocent Spouse Relief, you may still qualify for another type of tax relief for innocent spouses.
+If you do not meet all of the requirements listed above for classic Innocent Spouse Relief, you may still qualify for one of the other types of tax relief for innocent spouses listed below.
 When you prepare your tax return on eFile.com, we will determine which type of tax relief you qualify to claim on your tax return.

-- Relief by Separation of Liability - You can qualify for Relief by Separation of Liability if you are divorced, separated, or widowed, and you did not live with your ex-spouse for at least 12 months before filing your request.
+- Relief by Separation of Liability: You can qualify for Relief by Separation of Liability if you are divorced or separated, or even if you are widowed.
+You did not live with your ex-spouse for at least 12 months before filing your request.
 In this case, the IRS will assign a certain amount of the tax liability to you, and a certain amount to your ex-spouse.
 You will only be responsible for your portion of the tax debt, along with a portion of the interest and penalties.

-If you believe you qualify as an Innocent Spouse, you must file Form 8857 - Request for Innocent Spouse Relief.
-You can prepare and efile Form 8857 efile it on eFile.com, but you might need to file it on paper if you are attaching additional documentation.
+You must file Form 8857, Request for Innocent Spouse Relief, if you believe you qualify for the relief.
+Though you can prepare and efile Form 8857 with your 2019 Tax Return on eFile.com, you might need to file your return via mail if you are attaching additional documentation.